domgolonka/ai-investment-agent/README.md

 ### Robust Data Pipeline

-The system uses a **smart fallback architecture** to handle unreliable free APIs:
+The system uses a **smart fallback architecture** to handle unreliable free APIs.
+I wish web (Tavily) were more reliable, but, sigh:

 ```python
 # Simplified data fetching logic